sidharthjuyal/html/README.md

 # HTML
 HyperText Markup Language<br />
 Used to create the basic structure of a website.<br />
-Used to create the skeletol structures of websites.
+Used to create the skeletol structures of websites